 Preparation of Cost sheet or Statement of Cost: When costing information is set out in the form of a statement, it is called "Cost Sheet".
 It is usually adopted when there is only one main product and all costs almost are incurred for that product only.
 The information incorporated in a cost sheet would depend upon the requirement of management for the purpose of control.
+Raw materials are converted into finished products by a manufacturing concern with the help of labor, plants etc. The elements that constitute the cost of manufacturing are known as

-Raw materials are converted into finished products by a manufacturing concern with the help of labor, plants etc. The elements that constitute the cost of manufacturing are known as with a particular process, job, operation or product.
+Direct material, direct labor and direct expenses are those which can be traced in relationship with a particular process, job, operation or product.
 Indirect material, indirect labor and indirect expenses are those which are of general nature and cannot be traced in relationship with a particular process, operation, job or product.